How to ID and Remove Chickweed.

 - Chickweeds re-root from stem nodes in moist areas.

 - Grass selection is also important.
-If you choose the wrong turf seed or grass type it makes Chickweed management even more difficult.
+If you choose the wrong turf seed or grass type it makes management even more difficult.

 - Improve the drainage and deal with any wet areas.